thomasperi/sandbox-clone/README.md

 }
 ```

+Limitation:
+* It doesn't provide any information about directories, only the files.

 ### `encodings` option

 The `clonebox` function accepts an `encodings` option where you can specify how various file types are loaded into its snapshots.